paradigmn/ultrastar_pitch/README.md

 ## developer information
 ### build instructions (windows only)
 The software can be compiled into a single standalone binary.
-To achieve this an additional packet needs to be installed.
+To achieve this, an additional package needs to be installed.
 `pip install pyinstaller`

 To include ffmpeg into the binary, it needs to be placed as specified by the setup.spec file.
-The default would be "ffmpeg\bin\ffmpeg.exe" within the project root.
+The default would be "ffmpeg\bin\ffmpeg.exe" within the project root directory.

 The building process is fairly easy.
 Just execute the following command within the cmd/powershell:
 `pyinstaller setup.spec`
 ### implementation
 The software takes a timed USDX file and the corresponding audio file.
 The song is converted into a mono wav file and gets split into the predefined audio segments.
-These chunks are divided into blocks to be fourier transformed and averaged.
-The output is fed into a neuronal network to determine the pitch.
+These chunks are divided into blocks to be fourier transformed.
+The output is fed into a neuronal network to determine the block pitch.
+Statistical postprocessing is used to determine the chunk pitch.
+By default a second postprocessing step is used, which determines the key of the song to reevaluate the detected pitches.

-The deep learning model was trained by a large karaoke database.
+The deep learning model was trained on a large karaoke database.
 The model structure can be derived from its name.
 E.g: "tf2\_256\_96\_12\_stft\_pca\_median.model" stands for a tensorflow 2 model, which takes 256 input values, has a hidden layers with 96 nodes and 12 outputs.
 Furthermore the input was short time fourier transformed and decomposed with PCA.
 The pitch was determined by calculating the median of the block pitches.

 ### accuracy